-Requesting an Informal Hearing
+E. Requesting an Informal Hearing

-- A request for an informal hearing regarding a notice of termination, rent change notice, or move denial must be made in writing and delivered to HHA by close of business on the 15th calendar day after the date on the notice. - 2.
-A request for an informal hearing regarding a denial of a request for reasonable accommodation must be made in writing and delivered to HHA by the close of business on the 15th calendar day after the date on the notice. - 3.
-Requests may be submitted in one of the following ways: - a.
-Via email to informalhearing@housingforhouston.com; - b.
-Via hand-delivery to HHA's office at 2640 Fountain View Dr.; - c.
-Via fax to (713) 260-0808; or - Via first class mail to:
+A request for an informal hearing regarding a notice of termination, rent change notice, move denial, denial of a request for a reasonable accommodation, or denial of a financial hardship request must be made in writing and delivered to HHA by close of business on the 15th calendar day after the date on the notice.

+A request for an informal hearing regarding a denial of a request for reasonable accommodation must be made in writing and delivered to HHA by the close of business on the 15th calendar day after the date on the notice.

+- 2. Requests may be submitted in one of the following ways:

+- a.
+Via email to informalhearing@housingforhouston.com;

+- b.
+Via hand-delivery to HHA's office at 2640 Fountain View Dr.;

+- c.
+Via fax to (713) 260-0808; or

+- Via first class mail to:

 Houston Housing Authority

 Attn: Legal Department

 2640 Fountain View Dr.

 Houston, Texas 77057

 - 4. Requests that are received after the deadline to submit a request will be denied unless the participant attaches documentation showing good cause for the late submission.

-Scheduling an Informal Hearing
+F. Scheduling an Informal Hearing

-1. HHA will schedule and send written notice of the informal hearing to the participant.
-The notice will be sent to the participant at the address provided by them on the request form.

-- 2. The participant may request to reschedule the hearing by submitting a written request via one of the methods provided above.
+- HHA will schedule and send written notice of the informal hearing to the participant.
+The notice will be sent to the participant at the address provided by them on the request form. - The participant may request to reschedule the hearing by submitting a written request via one of the methods provided above.
 The request should be submitted no later than three (3) business days before the scheduled hearing.
 Such request must be made in writing in one of the methods identified above (see "Requesting an Informal Hearing"). - 3.
 Participants may not request to reschedule a hearing more than once.